-Hence the model contains the implicit presumption that the proportions of profits retained by incorporated enterprises are constant.
+10 The model contains the implicit presumption that the proportions of profits retained by incorporated enterprises are constant.

-10 Hence consumption expenditure is defined as the fixed volume of consumption, $QENTD_c$, times the variable prices.
+11 Consumption expenditure is defined as the fixed volume of consumption, QENTD_c, times the variable prices.
 It requires only a simple adjustment to the closure rules to fix consumption expenditures.
 Without a utility function, or equivalent, for enterprises it is not possible to define the quantities consumed as the result of an optimisation problem.
+Most incorporated business enterprises are unlikely to express final demand.
+However, the allowing the possibility of final demand permits the use of the enterprise account for other domestic institutions, e.g., charities and NGOs, that can/do express final demand.
+Where such institutions also employ staff, the appropriate treatment would be to declare them as both an activity and a domestic (final demand) institution.